Blagnac

-Blagnac ([blaɲak]; Blanhac) is a commune in the Haute-Garonne department in southwestern France.
-The city hosts the aviation museum Aeroscopia.
+Blagnac ([blaɲak]; Blanhac) is a commune of the greater Toulouse area in the Haute-Garonne department in southwestern France.
+The city hosts the aviation museum Aeroscopia and the corporate headquarters and major manufacturing operations of Airbus.

 It is the third-largest suburb of the city of Toulouse, although governed by a separate council, and is adjacent to it on the northwest side.
 It is a member of the Toulouse Métropole.

 Geography

 The river Touch forms part of the commune's southern border, then flows into the Garonne, which forms all of its eastern border.

 38% percent of the area is made up of green spaces, mainly along the river Garonne and in parks.

 Population

 Economy

 Airbus and ATR have their head offices in Blagnac.
 Mecachrome, a diversified precision engineering company with extensive experience in motorsport, has its headquarters in the commune.

 Education

 Blagnac has a student capacity of 5,500 in seven nurseries (écoles maternelles), five primary schools, two high schools/junior high schools (collèges), one sixth form college/senior high school (lycée), and a private school.